Skip to content

 Reversing this order — starting with market demand and hoping to find motivation later — is why so many skilled people feel trapped in careers that work financially but fail energetically.

-Friday night is the acid test because it strips away every external motivator.
+Friday night strips away every external motivator.

 • No boss is watching.